-Wood lives in Los Angeles.
+Evan lives in Los Angeles.
 Her hobbies include horseback riding, swimming and singing, and she has a black belt in Tae Kwon Do.
 She made headlines when in her late teens, she began dating rocker Marilyn Manson, 18 years her senior, who was married at the time.
 In 2012, she married British actor/dancer Jamie Bell, but they divorced in 2014.

 Evan Rachel Wood Filmography